Marcotrombino/Pandora/README.md

 # Pandora
 <b>Pandora</b> processes images using HTML5 canvas and applies filters like Instagram, Facebook or other apps which allow image customization.
-Pandora takes a queue list and processes the source image applying effects layer over layer.
-That means you can use multiple effects on your images and obtain new effects time by time!
+The script takes a queue list and processes the source image applying effects layer over layer.
+That means you can use multiple effects over your images and obtain new effects time by time!
 <p align="center"><img src="http://i.imgur.com/VaIwNzd.gif"><br><i>Low quality images due to GIF format</i></p>
 ##Let's start to use Pandora
-The concept behind Pandora's structure is permitting users to apply filters in the less steps possible :
+It requires just 3 steps :
 ###1.
 Include
 First of all you need to include <b>pandora.js</b> on your .html page :
 ```html